 24. Wolne Lektury

-Extremely well-managed collection of free public domain books in Polish language.
+It’s an extremely well-managed collection of free public domain books in the Polish language.

-Currently there are over 2,300 titles available, either for online reading or to download (epub, mobi, pdf formats).
+Currently, there are well over 2,000 titles available, either for online reading or ready for download (epub, mobi, pdf formats).

 25. Projekti Lönnrot